Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Introduction

 \section{Introduction}

 Magnetism is a fundamental form of order in solids, long studied for its rich physics and functional significance, driven primarily by the electron spin degree of freedom and its interactions.
 Owing to both its rich physical origins and technological relevance, magnetic order continues to be a central topic in condensed matter physics.
 A wide variety of magnetic structures emerge depending on the nature of electron correlations.
-Terefore, identifying suitable order parameters is essential for understanding and controlling these phases.
+Therefore, identifying suitable order parameters is essential for understanding and controlling these phases.
 In conventional ferromagnets (FMs) such as Fe, Co, and Ni, the net spin magnetization serves as the primary order parameter, which is defined as

 where $i=x,y,z$; $g$, $\mu_{\mathrm{B}}$, $d$, $\Ket{\psi_{n\bm{k}}}$, $\hat{\bm{s}}$, and $f_{n\bm{k}}$ represent spin g-factor, Bohr magneton, spatial dimension, the Bloch state, spin operator, and Fermi distribution function, respectively.
+Here, we define the ``order parameter'' as a tensor characterizing the (magnetic) order of the condensate and encoding the electronic structure.
+As seen from Eq.~\eqref{eq:MD}, it involves the Bloch wave functions and Fermi distribution functions and can be expressed as the expectation value of a multipole moment.
+Although it shares the same symmetry properties as the order parameters in Landau theory, it is essentially different (as will be discussed in Discussion section).
 The magnetization transforms as a time-reversal-odd rank-1 axial tensor and hence regarded as a magnetic dipole (MD).
 This makes ferromagnetism directly responsive to external magnetic fields, which are the conjugate fields of the MD.